Mercedes-Benz Stadium interior in Atlanta, Georgia. Photo by Melissa McAlpine, ACVB Marketing

 Only avid UGA fans will know about this landmark in middle Georgia, which honors the first English bulldog that served as mascot for the University of Georgia.
 Mister Angel was owned by Dr. Warren A. Coleman and served from 1944 to 1946.
 He is buried near the Mr. Angel Monument.

 Fifth Third Bank Stadium

 Kennesaw State University Owls debuted as a team in 2015 at the stadium previously used for the school’s soccer team.
-The Division 1 FCS team were the 2017 Big South Conference champions.
+The Division 1 FCS team was the 2021 Big South Conference champions.
 Located in the northern suburbs of Atlanta, the stadium has more than 8,000 seats for fans.

 Five Star Stadium

 The Mercer University Bears play at this 10,000-seat stadium in Macon’s College Hill Corridor.
 The school first competed in football back in 1892 but did not compete regularly until 1906, briefly stopping during World War I. The team was reinstated in 2013 and has a massive fan base of alumni and locals.

 Georgia Sports Hall of Fame

 Celebrating Georgia's legacy across multiple sports, the 43,000-square-foot Georgia Sports Hall of Fame is the largest sports museum in the country.
 Located in downtown Macon, the museum's exhibits include collegiate and professional football.